bullno1/libs/tests/bcoro/README.md

     // Or terminate execution early
     if (condition) { BCORO_EXIT(); }

+    // The coroutine can also be forked BCORO_FORK(new_coro, stack_size) {
+        // This code block executes immediately under the clone's context.
+        // It can make deep copies of shared resources here.
+        // Then, it must return control to the parent.
+        BCORO_YIELD();
+    }

     // This section is always run when the coroutine is terminated.
     BCORO_SECTION_CLEANUP